Enterprise AI & Semantic Layer Glossary

 • Compile-Then-Execute Pipeline

-The Colrows runtime architecture: intent is first compiled - resolved against the semantic graph, planned with proven joins, governance-injected - and only then executed against the warehouse.
-The opposite of retrieval-and-hope-it-works text-to-SQL.
+The Colrows runtime architecture.
+Intent is first compiled (resolved against the semantic graph, planned with proven joins, governance-injected) and only then executed against the warehouse.
+The opposite of retrieval-and-hope text-to-SQL.

 • Compile-Time Governance